ABOUT

 Sensemakers is a collective effort.
 Some of our active, co-organising members value their privacy, so not everyone is listed here.

-Manon.
-Involved with the sensmakers community since 2013.
+Manon is involved with the sensmakers community since 2013.
 She’s fascinated by how technology can both empower people and challenge their rights.
-Always eager to learn and share new insights.
-While not a maker in the traditional sense, she’s a key organiser of the community.
+Always eager to learn and share new insights she gave lectures on IoT, Web3 & the Metaverse and about Generative AI (deepfakes).
+While not very handson with electronics, she’s a key organiser of the community.
 If you have ideas for workshops, speakers, collaborations, or general questions, feel free to reach out via the contact form or Slack!

 Karijn.
 I’m a freelance application and embedded developer who loves building things that actually work in the real world.
 Whether it’s .NET WPF/MAUI software, microcontroller projects, or IoT prototypes, I enjoy turning ideas into something you can hold, test, and improve.
 I train teams in C, C#, Python, and Sql and as a host at Sensemakers Amsterdam I coach people in MicroPython, Arduino based projects, 3D-printing and laser cutting, and get a lot of energy from helping others explore technology.
 I have a soft spot for strange technical things — especially lamps, lights, and other glowing experiments — the odd, the experimental, the “why does this even exist?” projects that spark curiosity and make learning fun.
 Besides all that I’m equally happy around a BBQ or an open flame, cooking, and enjoying the warmth that comes with good company and good food.